-Mr. Serwin advises a number of Fortune 500 and emerging companies regarding global privacy compliance and technology transactions, with particular emphasis on: international compliance; health care; mobile; behavioral advertising; ECPA and wiretap issues; electronic marketing concerns; security incidents; social media; and compliance with FTC requirements.
-He has provided advice to companies in a diverse set of industries, including: financial services; health; retail; data brokers; online businesses; hospitality; utilities; and insurance.
-Mr. Serwin also has unique experience in representing emerging companies because he founded an online political magazine, and serves on the advisory boards of emerging companies.
+Mr. Serwin advises a number of Fortune 500 and emerging companies regarding global privacy compliance and technology transactions, with particular emphasis on incident response and data breaches; international compliance; health care; mobile communications; behavioral advertising; information sharing concerns; cybersecurity; Electronic Communications Privacy Act (ECPA) and wiretap issues; electronic marketing concerns; information security; social media; and compliance with state and federal laws impacting the collection and use of information.
+Mr. Serwin also has unique experience in representing emerging companies because he founded an online political magazine and serves on the advisory boards of a number of emerging companies.

-Mr. Serwin also has extensive litigation and enforcement experience, having served as lead counsel in a number of FTC matters, matters before the Office of Civil Rights, and consumer protection and privacy litigation matters based upon the alleged misuse of personal information, including class actions and enforcement matters brought by state attorneys general.
+Mr. Serwin also has extensive litigation and enforcement experience, having served as lead counsel in numerous high-profile Federal Trade Commission (FTC) matters, matters before the Office of Civil Rights, class actions and enforcement matters brought by state attorneys general.

-Mr. Serwin has written a number of books, including the leading treatise on privacy, “Information Security and Privacy: A Guide to Federal and State Law and Compliance,” and “Information Security and Privacy: A Guide to International Law and Compliance," (West 2005–2013), which compose a 4,300-page, three-volume treatise that examines all aspects of privacy and security laws, published by Thomson-West.
+Mr. Serwin has written a number of books, articles, and studies on information, including the leading treatise on privacy, “Information Security and Privacy: A Guide to Federal and State Law and Compliance,” and “Information Security and Privacy: A Guide to International Law and Compliance” (West 2005–2013), which compose a 4,300-page, three-volume treatise, that examines all aspects of privacy and security laws, published by Thomson-West.
 The treatise has been called “the best privacy sourcebook,” “an indispensable resource for privacy professionals at all levels,” and “a book that everybody in the information privacy field should have on their desk.”
 It was cited by Ostergren v.
 Cuccinelli, 615 F.3d 263 (4th Cir.
-2010), and the International title was named one of Thomson-Reuters’s Best Selling Books for 2010.
+2010), and the international title was named one of Thomson-Reuters’s Best Selling Books for 2010.